 What about exchanging COP outside of Colombia?

-There are several ways you can exchange Colombian pesos into the local currency when abroad, whether you’re after US dollars, euros, British pounds, Saudi riyals and so on.
+There are several ways you can exchange COP when abroad, whether you’re seeking US dollars, euros, British pounds, Saudi riyals, and so on.
 Popular options include:

 - Purchasing foreign currency at a bank